starfederation/datastar/site/static/md/reference/attribute_plugins.md

 The `data-on` attribute matches DOM events, however there are currently a few special cases for custom events.

 1. `data-on-load` is triggered when an element is loaded into the DOM.
 2. `data-on-interval` is triggered at a regular interval.
-The interval duration defaults to 1 second and can be modified using the `__delay` modifier.
+The interval duration defaults to 1 second and can be modified using the `__duration` modifier.
 3. `data-on-raf` is triggered on every [`requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestAnimationFrame) event.
 4. `data-on-signals-change` is triggered when any signals change.